Lefrunila/IgGM/README.md

 You can use a fasta file (--fasta) and antigen's pdb file(--pdb).
 The epitope information can be provided by specifying the residue numbers in the antigen pdb file.

 To facilitate subsequent processing, you need to prepare a FASTA file and a PDB file.
 Your FASTA file should follow this structure (see examples folder for reference):

+**Optional: All commands you can use PyRosetta to slack the output by adding ''--relax'' or -r.**

 ```
 >H  # Heavy chain ID